danielyor/macOS-Mojave-Dynamic-Wallpaper-for-Gnome/README.md

 # macOS Mojave Wallpaper for Gnome
-A live wallpaper for Gnome Shell, dynamically changing throughout the whole day.
+A live wallpaper for Gnome Shell, dynamically changing throughout the day.

 Installation:
 1) Unzip the "Gnojave" folder in /usr/share/backgrounds/gnome.